Don Stanford

 Finding the books: no edition of The Horsemasters is cheap, but both American and English first editions are very expensive.
 Must be Good Riders can be expensive as a very good first edition, but ex library copies can be had reasonably (at least, at the time of writing!)

-Many thanks to Susan Bourgeau for the picture of the US edition.
+Many thanks to Susan Bourgeau and Sue Hale for their help with the for the pictures.